rsdoiel/antenna/planet.md

 ---

-## Trump warns Iran next Israel attack will be 'more brutal'
+## Blasts heard in Tel Aviv and Jerusalem as Iran retaliates

 date: 2025-06-13, from: RTÉ News

-Israel has launched widescale strikes against Iran, saying it targeted nuclear facilities, ballistic missile factories and military commanders and that this was the start of a prolonged operation to prevent Tehran from building an atomic weapon.
+Explosions were heard over Tel Aviv and Jerusalem as sirens sounded across Israel following what the country's military spokesman said was the firing of missiles from Iran.

 <br>